Jungsik **

 Seoul, the vibrant capital of South Korea, stands as the nation’s gastronomic epicenter.
 A paradise for food enthusiasts, it offers an impressive range of culinary experiences, from bustling night markets to cozy, family-owned eateries.
 This dynamic megacity is home to numerous Michelin-starred establishments and globally celebrated restaurants.
 Yet, one name truly stands out: Mosu, currently the only three-Michelin-starred restaurant in both Seoul and South Korea.

 Mosu is helmed by Chef Sung Ahn, a South Korea-born culinary virtuoso who moved to the United States in his teens.
 There, he honed his craft in some of California’s finest kitchens, including Urasawa (two Michelin stars in Los Angeles), The French Laundry, and Benu (both three stars).
 Chef Ahn opened Mosu in San Francisco in 2016, earning a Michelin star within months.
 However, a year later, he closed the restaurant, returning to Seoul to be closer to his family.
-Mosu reopened in Seoul in 2018, immediately receiving one Michelin star, followed by a second a year later.
+Mosu reopened in Seoul in 2017, immediately receiving one Michelin star in 2018, followed by a second a year later.
 By 2022, it had reached the pinnacle of culinary excellence with its third Michelin star.
-Chef Ahn also operates a Hong Kong outpost, which holds one Michelin star.

 Located in the trendy Itaewon district, Mosu is discreetly nestled among boutique shops, blending seamlessly into its stylish surroundings.
 The bi-level space exudes minimalist elegance.
 Oversized, uncovered tables are generously spaced for privacy, emphasizing a sense of calm sophistication.
 The main dining room on the first floor feels expansive, featuring an open kitchen with soaring ceilings and floor-to-ceiling windows, creating a serene yet exclusive atmosphere.